fmalina/revisions-blocl/activism/wehaveneverbeenneoliberal.md

 of corporate power.

 What we have here is an inequality that boggles the mind.
-It’s no wonder that people are so angry, although why they weren’t angry before the global financial crisis (GFC) is worth thinking about.
+It’s no wonder that people are so angry, although why they weren't angry before the global financial crisis (GFC) is worth thinking about.

 We have to ask, what would make governments take notice of a majority rather